harsh or corrosive in tone

 morgue, though, somehow, her heart was still beating.”

-a unifying idea that is a recurrent element in literary or artistic work
+a unifying idea that is a recurrent element in literary work

 I searched for some logic, some binding